 Common Knee Injuries and Surgeries

-Meniscectomies are common technique used if a patient has damaged cartilage which creates pain and instability as well.
-The orthopedic will remove the torn portion of the meniscus using an arthroscopic procedure.
+Also, meniscectomies are common technique used if a patient has damaged cartilage which creates pain and instability.
+In addition, the orthopedic will remove the torn portion of the meniscus using an arthroscopic procedure.
 Total or Partial Knee Arthroplasty are typically utilized for patients with degenerative or arthritic knees that develop over long periods of time.
 Prosthetic replicas of the tibia, femur, knee cap, and articular cartilage replace damaged anatomy.